infinitylight/docs/docs/csharp/language-reference/keywords/return.md

 ms.assetid: 6da6e152-5b58-4448-8f3f-470dd0617ecd
 ---
 # return (C# Reference)
-The `return` statement terminates execution of the method in which it appears and returns control to the calling method.
+The `return` statement terminates execution of the method in which it appears and returns control to the statement that calling method.
 It can also return an optional value.
 If the method is a `void` type, the `return` statement can be omitted.

  If the return statement is inside a `try` block, the `finally` block, if one exists, will be executed before control returns to the calling method.